Studies of waveform requirements for intermediate mass-ratio coalescence searches with advanced detectors: Introduction

 Our analysis improves upon previous work to determine the detectability of IMRAC sources \cite{MandelGair:2009} which only considered the so-called ``faithfulness'' of template waveforms, i.e., the effectiveness of template waveforms evaluated at the signal parameters.
 Additionally, that study only considered inspiral-only waveforms and focused on low frequency observations, e.g. with the proposed Laser Interferometer Space Antenna (LISA).

 This paper is organized as follows.
 In Sec.~\ref{sec:waveforms} we describe the waveform families used in our study.
 In Sec.~\ref{sec:SNR} we compute the contributions to the SNR from the inspiral and merger and ringdown phases of EOBNR waveforms in the intermediate mass-ratio regime.
 In Sec.~\ref{sec:IMR} we study the effectiveness of inspiral-only waveforms to filter full coalescence signals from IMRAC sources and identify the three regions in which different searches could be conducted.
+In Sec.~\ref{sec:param_bias} we study biases incurred in estimates of the mass parameters of IMRAC sources through using inspiral-only templates to filter full inspiral, merger and ring-down waveforms.
 In Sec.~\ref{sec:insp_only} we compare the inspiral portion of EOBNR waveforms to HG and TaylorT4 waveforms.
 In Sec~\ref{sec:conclusion} we consider the implications of our results for future searches in advanced detectors.